North East Tasmania Drive

 Bridport is a small seaside village on the north coast of Tasmania that is a centre for scallop, trout and lobster fishing industries.
 Bridport has become a very popular holiday location with the population increasing markedly in summer.
 It has beaches, swimming, sailing and other water sports.
 A ferry operates from Bridport to Flinders Island.

 A detour at Bridport, following the road to Gladstone, takes in Ringarooma Bay, Cape Portland (north east tip of Tasmania and the western entrance to Mt William National Park.
 If you take the Gladstone detour, continue through Gladstone, joining Tasman Highway near Herrick.

-Before leaving St Helens, be sure to take a short drive up the coast to Binalong Bay, which marks the bgeginning of the Bay of Fires.
+Before leaving St Helens, be sure to take the short drive up the coast to Binalong Bay, which marks the bgeginning of the Bay of Fires.
 Here there are some great photo opportunities with long sweeping sandy beaches and orange lichen-covered granite outcrops.
 The road is sealed all the waqy to The Gardens (52km return to St Helens).

 Travel south from St Helens passes the surf beachside communities of Beaumaris, Scamander and Falmouth.
 Take Esk Highway to St Marys.
 At St Marys you can take a detour, continuing on Esk Highway to the pretty village of Fingal.
 At Fingal (Hardings Falls), follow the road to Mathinna, an old gold mining town of the 1890s, which once boasted a population of 5,000 (Mathinna Falls).